umr4nlp/umr-guidelines/guidelines.md

 ###### Part 3-2-1-1-1.
 Nonverbal clauses

 There is a small set of predicates that use lexicalized roles at all stages of the road map; therefore, frame files for these predicates are created at Stage 0 annotation.
-These are the nonverbal clause predicates shown in Table 11 (see also [Part 3-1-1-3](#part-3-1-1-3-states-and-entities) and [Part 3-1-3-5](#Part-3-1-3-5-Non-verbal-clauses)).
-These are repeated below with their participant role annotation.

-Each nonverbal clause predicate has a set of numbered argument roles which map to the semantic roles as shown in Table 11.
+These are the nonverbal clause predicates presented above in Table 8, repeated below (see also [Part 3-1-1-3](#part-3-1-1-3-states-and-entities) and [Part 3-1-3-5](#Part-3-1-3-5-Non-verbal-clauses)).
+Each nonverbal clause predicate has a set of numbered argument roles which map to the semantic roles as shown in Table 8.

 <div id="tab:nonverbal_arguments">